yesiamrocks/cssanimation.io/README.md

 > Want to animate text beautifully, responsively, and with zero dependencies (for the core CSS parts)?

-`ca-letteranimation.js` is a lightweight, CSS-only enhancement script that brings letter-by-letter, word-by-word, and line-by-line animations to your projects.
+`ca-letteranimation.js` plugin is a lightweight, CSS-only enhancement script that brings **letter-by-letter, word-by-word, and line-by-line** animations to your projects.
 It's designed to work seamlessly with [cssanimation.io](https://cssanimation.io), for robust and customizable text effects.

 ### Key Features

 - Highly customizable: Control animations directly with HTML attributes.
-- Animate **Letters**, **Words**, or **Lines**: Independent control for precise effects.
+- Animate **Letters**, **Words**, and **Lines**: Independent control for precise effects.
-- Supports **custom css animation classes**
 - Custom CSS Animation Classes: Use any cssanimation.io class you like.
 - Sequential Animation Logic: Units wait for the previous one to complete.
 - Random & Reverse Effects: Get creative with animation order.